JennyList/nipkow-disk-generator/README.md

 # Nipkow Disk and Mirror Drum generators
 OpenSCAD code to generate Nipkow disks and mirror drums for mechanical TV

-## nipkow.php.zip
-tl;dr: This started with some very old PHP code I wrote that generates Nipkow disks as PDFs.
-It won't work without equally ancient software to run on.Now in 2023 I've updated it by porting the basic idea to OpenSCAD.

-Nearly 20 years ago I wanted to make a Baird mechanical TV system using Panasonic 2x CD-ROM drives that had DC motors.
-Thus I wrote this code to generate Nipkow disk templates.
-In the end I never got beyond making a Nipkow disk, and the rest is lost to time.
-It was written in PHP 4, using the now long ago deprecated PDF library that came with that version.
-Thus it won't work on any remotely recent PHP versions.
-It's legacy code presented here for interest only, should you wish to write your own Nipkow generator using its trigonometry.
-I will not develop it any further, it's an ancient project, you're on your own.
-Zipped so that the repository shows as having OpenSCAD rather than PHP.

-The PDF is a template from the PHP code for a standard CD-ROM.
-Print, stick, and drill.

 ## nipkow.scad
 Having said I'd never develop it any further, I've ported the basic idea to OpenSCAD.
 Plenty of comments in the file should help you make a disk to your liking.